-‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Inter-dimensional Portal [Video]
+‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Interdimensional Portal [Video]

 But meteorologists have dismissed speculation on multiple conspiracy theory and paranormal forums that the “floating ghost city” was an alien city from a parallel universe.
 They also said that the latest incident was not due to a Fata Morgana optical illusion.

-According to Li Dongyang, Yueyang’s Meteorological Bureau deputy director, the skyscrapers were real buildings and the appearance of a “floating city” mirage was caused by “radiation fog” that partially obscured skyscrapers rising high above the ground.
+According to Li Dongyang, Yueyang’s Meteorological Bureau deputy director, the skyscrapers were real buildings and that the appearance of a “floating city” mirage was caused by “radiation fog” which partially obscured skyscrapers rising high above the ground.

 Radiation fog occurs most often during winter when low ground temperature causes moisture in the air above the ground to condense, Xinhua News Agency reported.